webgrafia/cheshire-cat-sdk-laravel/README.md

 ---

-## Default Route
+## Default Routes

-The SDK provides a default route `/meow/status` that can be used to check the status of the Cheshire Cat API.
+The SDK provides 2 default route `/meow/status` and `/meow/hello` that can be used to check the status of the Cheshire Cat API.

 ### Usage

 To check the status of the API, simply navigate to `http://your-app-domain/meow/status` in your browser.
+To say Hello to Cheshire simply navigate to `http://your-app-domain/meow/hello` in your browser.

-This route will return a message indicating whether the API connection was successful or not, along with the status response or any error messages.
+This routes will return a message indicating whether the API connection was successful or not, along with the status response or any error messages.

 ## Custom route for Testing